Taking Pictures of the Moon and Lunar Eclipses

-- A tripod or another stable surface where you can place your camera is useful to keep it still during slow shutter speeds.
+A tripod or another stable surface where you can place your camera is useful to keep it still during slow shutter speeds.

 - A remote shutter or the timer on the camera prevents the camera from moving or shaking as you shoot the picture.

 - Use a low ISO-setting of 100 or 200.

 - Underexpose rather than overexpose the moon.
-The moon is bright and an apperture of at least 11 is reccomended, letting in less light.
+The Full Moon is bright and an aperture of at least f.
+11 is recommended, letting in less light.

-- Use the viewfinder.
-It makes it easier to see your composition and settings.
+- Use the viewfinder and your timer.
+It makes it easier to see your settings, and you can avoid camera shake.

 - Keep shooting!
 Play around with different exposures and apertures.